2019 Marks the 10th Anniversary of the Henrietta Lacks Memorial Lecture

 Article: Crystal Williams

-This year marked the 10th anniversary of the lecture series created to commemorate Mrs. Henrietta Lacks and her contributions to medicine and science.
+This year marked the 10th anniversary of an event created to commemorate Mrs. Henrietta Lacks and her contributions to medicine and science.
 On Saturday, October 5, more than 700 Baltimore community members attended the annual Henrietta Lacks Memorial Lecture held in Turner auditorium.

 Mrs. Lacks, an African-American woman from the Turner’s Station neighborhood, sought medical treatment at Johns Hopkins Hospital in 1951.
-A sample of her cells were taken and those cells were the first to reproduce in a laboratory setting, giving researchers the opportunity to better understand and treat diseases.
+A sample of her cells were taken and those cells became the first to reproduce in a laboratory setting.
+By doing so, the they gave researchers the opportunity to better understand and treat diseases.

 Dr. Griffin Rodgers, director of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), served as the keynote speaker.
 In his presentation, “The Economic and Social Imperatives of Disease Prevention: The Obesity-Diabetes-Kidney Disease Paradigm,” Rodgers shared that his institute is responsible for some of the most common and chronic conditions that disproportionately affect people of color and disadvantaged communities.